diodechain/diode-docs/content/docs/Affiliate/affiliate-program.md

 ### Activities

-The following shows an diagram of Affiliate activities.
+The following is an outline of Affiliate activities:

 ![](/uploads/affiliate-flow.png "Affiliate Activity Flow")